rVivekSingh/rVivekSingh/README.md

-### Hi there 👋
+### Hi there 👋,

-**I am Vivek Singh 👋,**
+### fellow code enthusiasts!
+I'm **I am Vivek Singh 👋**,

-I’m an web developer, I currently work as a Senior Software Engineer 1 at Raktuten India.
-I have hands on experience in developing web application from scratch.
+a seasoned Senior Software Engineer at Rakuten India with a passion for crafting exceptional web experiences.
+With a robust journey spanning over 6 years in the dynamic realm of software development, I've honed my expertise in building top-notch web applications that pack both functionality and finesse.
+My tech toolbox is loaded with powerful tools including Java and Springboot, which I use to lay the foundation, while ReactJS, Vue.js, and JavaScript are my artistic palettes for creating captivating user interfaces.
+Join me on this coding odyssey as we dive into the depths of innovation and bring digital dreams to life! 🚀🌐 #CodeCraftingMaestro

 ![](https://komarev.com/ghpvc/?username=rviveksingh&label=PROFILE+VIEWS&color=green&style=flat-square)
-- 🔭 I’m currently working as Web Developer
-- 👨🏻‍💻 My tech stack is i know Java, Sprint Boot, Vue.js, JavaScript, HTML & CSS.
-- 🌱 I’m currently learning something(i won't tell)
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about Places i want to travel
+- 💬 Connecting minds through shared wanderlust, let's bond over our mutual love for travel and two-wheeled adventures – I'm always revved up for a chat! 🌍🏍️
 - 📫 How to reach me: vrathoud8@gmail.com or Instagram [@rvsvivek](https://www.instagram.com/rvsvivek/)
 - 🖼️ I love to travel and click pictures you can see some of them at [Pexels](https://www.pexels.com/@vivek-singh-987223)